alexa-samples/skill-sample-nodejs-cloudformation-guide/xx_DeployWithoutAskCli/README.md

 # Skill deployment without ASK CLI

-Within the 'AWS CloudFormation + ASK CLI Cookbook' repository, this project shows how to deploy an Alexa skill without ASK CLI and cfn-deplyoer, i.e. directly with Cfn either in the [Cfn console](https://console.aws.amazon.com/cloudformation/home) or [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html).
+Within the 'AWS CloudFormation + ASK CLI Guide' repository, this project shows how to deploy an Alexa skill without ASK CLI and cfn-deplyoer, i.e. directly with Cfn either in the [Cfn console](https://console.aws.amazon.com/cloudformation/home) or [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html).

 This template also features how to use **Cfn Metadata** to provide a structured, well-annotated Cfn console experience.